© 2026 Elise Atchison

 BOOKS

-Other nonfiction and fiction books in progress.
+Other books in progress.

 ANTHOLOGIES

+ARTIST’S FIELD GUIDE TO THE GREATER YELLOWSTONE.
 Katie Holsinger Ed., Trinity University Press, 2021.
 Includes “The Land of the Lynx” by Elise Atchison, paired with artwork by Carrie Wild.

+UNEARTHING PARADISE: Montana Writers in Defense of Paradise.
 Elk River Books Press, 2016.
 Edited by Marc Beaudin, Seabring Davis, and Max Hjorstberg, with a foreword by Terry Tempest Williams.
 Includes “Trout Tears” by Elise Atchison.

+AN ELK RIVER BOOKS READER: Livingston and Billings Area Writers.
 Allen Morris Jones, Ed., Bangtail Press, May, 2014.
 Includes “Ancient Aquifers” by Elise Atchison.

 OTHER PUBLICATIONS